piyushpatel2005/go-exploration/notes/goroutines/index.md

 ## Overview

 Go routines can be executed concurrently with other go-routines and it is the fundamental way to execute concurrent programs in Go.
 Go routines are managed by Go runtime.
 The syntax looks like below which applies to functions or methods. `go` keyword makes it run in a separate go routine.
+This is like asynchronous execution.

 ```go
 go func_name()